Stand up. Stand up straight.

 I’m one who needs to tune in to my posture more.
 And not just because I’m short.
 I wear heels to fix that.

 I need to tune into my posture because I tend to slump in my computer chair.
 Ergonomic nothing.
 Sometimes I jump up to make sure I’m not prematurely aging and that my poor posture is from being at the computer too long.
+Many manufactures are trying to profit from the demand for chairs that support a good posture, but their products are not always backed up by proper research.
+So, learn more here about the ins and outs of what is important when it comes to posture, and buy your chairs from those with a real chiropractic history.

 How will any of us know if our backs are rounding or if we’ve simply spent too much of our lives hunched over mobile devices?